Chillingly, most people who develop long COVID did not have particularly vicious cases of the virus initially.

 And all of a sudden, I can read that text behind that tree.

-In fact, I'd say that even fully sighted people can profit from how I transcribe everything, legible or not.
+fully sighted people can profit from how I transcribe everything, legible or not.
 If even the most eagle-eyed Fediverse users can't read something in one of my images, they still know what's written there because I can read it, and I tell them what's written there.

 Lastly, all this is just me following existing guidelines and rules, from explaining jargon and unknown words to describing people to transcribing text to taking my audience into account and giving them what they require.
 It's just that my images are extremely obscure edge-cases for which no officially defined and agreed-upon exceptions exist and probably never will.